nautobot/nautobot/nautobot/docs/user-guide/core-data-model/dcim/controller.md

 A Controller in Nautobot is an abstraction meant to represent network or SDN (Software-Defined Networking) controllers.
 These may include, but are not limited to, wireless controllers, cloud-based network management systems, and other forms of central network control mechanisms.

-The Controller model is central to representing an entity that oversees one or more devices or device groups.
-It serves as the focal point for control and management operations within a network.
-A Controller can be associated with either individual devices or with groups of devices through a `DeviceRedundancyGroup`.
+The Controller model is key in representing an entity that is connected to either individual [Devices](./device.md) or to groups of devices through a [`DeviceRedundancyGroup`](./deviceredundancygroup.md).

+Each controller manages one or more devices using [`ControllerDeviceGroup`](./controllerdevicegroup.md) to show the connection between the controller and its managed devices.

 Key Features: